emmt/ArrayTools.jl/README.md

 ### Array indexing

-The `eachindex` method is very useful When writing loops over array elements so as to be agnostic to which specfic indexing rule is the most suitable.
+The `eachindex` method is very useful when writing loops over array elements so as to be agnostic to which specfic indexing rule is the most suitable.
 Some algorithms are however more efficient or easier to write if all involved arrays are indexed by a single 1-based index.
-In that case,
+In that case, `using ArrayTools` provides:

 ```julia
 fastarray(A)
 ```

-checks whether array `A` is suitable for fast indexing (by a single integer starting at 1); if it does, `A` is returned to the caller; otherwise, the contents of `A` is converted to a suitable array type implementing fast indexing and is returned to the caller.
+which checks whether array `A` is suitable for fast indexing (by a single integer starting at 1); if it does, `A` is returned to the caller; otherwise, the contents of `A` is converted to a suitable array type implementing fast indexing and is returned to the caller.

 To just check whether array `A` is suitable for fast indexing, call: